-This resource compares the different ways you can earn yield from staking your cryptocurrency, where to go, risks to think about and whether to use a centralised platform or DeFi.
+This resource compares the ways you can earn yield from staking your cryptocurrency, where to go, risks to think about and whether to use a centralised or decentralised platform.

 Staking is when you commit or delegate your cryptocurrency to help confirm transactions on a blockchain.
-Not all cryptocurrencies can be staked, only one’s which support Proof of Stake (PoS).
+Not all cryptocurrencies can be staked, only ones supporting proof of stake (PoS).
 Staking your cryptocurrency helps the network run—and users earn a yield or reward for doing so.

-Staking is quite a broad term, with many deviations or specific implementation depending on the particular cryptocurrency and how it operates—for this resource, we won’t go into the specifics.
+Staking is quite a broad term, with many deviations or specific implementations depending on the particular cryptocurrency and how it operates—for this resource, we won’t go into the specifics.

 This means your PoS cryptocurrencies can be put to work to earn extra income, and many users choose to put their idle crypto to work to earn a yield.